wYaobiz/wYaobiz.github.io/_pages/about.md

     <p>323 Dr Martin Luther King Jr Blvd</p>
     <p>Newark, NJ 07102</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Wei Yao is currently a Ph.D candidate in the Department of Computer Science at New Jersey Institute of Technology (NJIT), and co-advised by Professor [Guiling (Grace) Wang](https://web.njit.edu/~gwang/) and Professor [Fadi P.Deek](https://people.njit.edu/faculty/deek) .
+Wei Yao is currently a Ph.D candidate in the Department of Computer Science at New Jersey Institute of Technology (NJIT), and co-advised by Professor [Guiling (Grace) Wang](https://web.njit.edu/~gwang/) and Professor [Fadi P. Deek](https://people.njit.edu/faculty/deek) .

 **Research interest:** robust machine learning, out-of-distribution / domain generalization, transfer learning, semi-supervised learning, federated learning, and related applications such as activity recognition and computer vision. *Interested in internship or collaboration?
 Contact me.*